 Key Features:

 SQL Server Agent is a job scheduling tool that automates routine tasks, such as backups, maintenance, and data imports/exports.
+It’s a must-have utility for streamlining repetitive tasks.

 Key Features: